Asifmahmud436/Teachers-Hell/README.md

 # License
 This project is licensed under the MIT License.
 See the  file for details.

-Built with ❤️ by [Your Name]
+Built with ❤️ by Asif Mahmud and Abdullah Al Fahad
-For questions or feedback, contact [[your-email@example.com](mailto:your-email@example.com" target="_blank" rel="noopener noreferrer)].
-Follow the project on GitHub: [https://github.com/your-username/bracademic-review](https://github.com/your-username/bracademic-review" target="_blank" rel="noopener noreferrer)